Paintako/VK/README.md

     * Swap extent (resolution of images in swap chain)
         * We could set `imageUsage` bit field specifies what kind of operations we'll use the images in the swap chain for.
-3. Use a vector to handle `VkImage`s which is created via SwapChain creation
+3. Use a vector to handle `VkImage`s which were created via SwapChain creation

+#### ImageView
+To use any VkImage, including those in the SwapChain, in the render pipeline we have to create a VkImageView object.
+An image view is quite literally a view into an image.
+It describes how to access the image and which part of the image to access, for example if it should be treated as a 2D texture depth texture without any mipmapping levels.

 ## Reference
 [Render doc: Vulkan in 30 minutes](https://renderdoc.org/vulkan-in-30-minutes.html)